ritesh74/project_backend/README.md

 #NodeJs
-it is a node js based server side code ,using mongodb as a database
+it is a node js based server side code ,using mongodb as a database.